cayscays/Neural-Network-From-Scratch/README.md

 ## Repository Contents
 1. **neural_network/**: The implementation on the neural network.
 2. **project1/** :
-3. **oscillators_classification_in_game_of_life/**: This project focuses on classifying oscillators within the Game of Life cellular automaton using the neural network.
+3. **oscillators_classification_in_game_of_life/**: This project focuses on classifying oscillators within a cellular automaton using the neural network.

 ## Technologies Used